<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Solution Categories: How to Navigate the Market

 Not all microsegmentation solutions solve the same problem.
 The market splits into three groups, each built for different environments.
 Knowing these groups first saves you from testing tools that don't fit your setup.
+For the full picture, start with our microsegmentation hub, and for a breakdown by approach see the types of microsegmentation.

 Decision flowchart for selecting a microsegmentation solution based on environment type